 If you are studying an English literary play for example try and go see it as a live production.
 If that’s not possible then search the internet for a DVD copy of a live production, or a film adaptation.

-It may give you a different insight to the characters or the plot and certainly will help on the day of the exam as you will remember it visually.
+It may give you a different insight into the characters or the plot and certainly will help on the day of the exam as you will remember it visually.

 If you are studying Science, then try and research some simple experiments you could try at home (always do this safely, and ask permission), or get outside to the park and search for some real life biology.